refractionPOINT/lce_doc/docs/dr.md

 * `artifact_event`: applies to lifecycle around artifacts, like a new artifact being ingested.
 * `deployment`: applies to [high level events](events.md#deployment-events) about the entire deployment, like new enrollments and cloned sensors detected.

-While the `edr` and `deployment` targets supports most of the APIs, stateful operators and actions below, the `log` target only supports the following subset:
+While the `edr` and `deployment` targets support most of the APIs, stateful operators, and actions below, the `log` target only supports the following subset:

 * All the basics: `is`, `and`, `or`, `exists`, `contains`, `starts with`, `ends with`, `is greater than`, `is lower than`, `matches`, `string distance`
 * Referring to add-ons / resources: `lookup`, `external`
 * Response actions: `report`
 * `artifact` target only: `artifact source`, `artifact type`

-In the case of the `log` target, `path` references apply to JSON parsed logs the same way as in `edr` DR rules, but rules on pure text logs requires using the path `/text` as the value of a log line.
+In the case of the `log` target, `path` references apply to JSON parsed logs the same way as in `edr` D&R rules, but rules on pure text logs require using the path `/txt` as the value of a log line.
 The `artifact source` matches the log's source string, and the `artifact type` matches the log's type string.

 You may use the top-level filter `artifact path` which acts as a Prefix to the original Artifact path.
 For example, if you use the following detection rule: